-Like all artists – of course I love color (I often say that I can’t even broach the doorway of an art supply store without “adult supervision” – I’ll want most every tube of paint and every brush I see!).
-But in truth, color in my paintings – while crucial – is secondary in importance to value and both of those factors must take a backseat to an overall compelling idea, story, or vision.
+Like all artists of course, I love color.
+I often say that I can’t even broach the doorway of an art supply store without “adult supervision” because I’ll want most every tube of paint and every brush I see!
+But in truth, while color in my paintings is crucial, it’s secondary in importance to value.
+Both of those factors must take a backseat to an overall compelling idea, story or vision.
 Value and color alone are ways of helping the artist to make art, but are rarely art in themselves.

 Burnt Sienna